stacksgov/pm/.github/ISSUE_TEMPLATE/mtg-discussion.md

 ---
-name: Agenda: Add Discussion Item
+name: "Agenda: Add Discussion Item"
-about: Use this template to create a new agenda discussion item.
+about: "Use this template to create a new agenda discussion item."
 title: ""
 labels: mtg-discuss
 ---